Reading a complex subjectand comprehending the details can be a challenge, but very often an old book can help.

 and you can here.

-If you are ATTRACTED to this style of learning and feel PULLED IN do feel free to jump back to page 46,
+If you are attracted to this style of learning and feel pulled in do feel free to jump back to page 46,

-When I started this article I just opened the book randomly to Velocity to make a point about the book.
-My point is, - In two pages I became aware of gravity, velocity, Aristotle, Galileo, who lived in 1590 and was age 26! when he did the experiment, the Tower of Piza, resistence, gold leaf, vacuum tube ie..removing the air from a high glass tube
+One point is, - In two pages I became aware of gravity, velocity, Aristotle, Galileo, who lived in 1590 and was age 26! when he did the experiment at the Tower of Piza, resistence, gold leaf, vacuum tube ie..removing the air from a high glass tube

-Yes, we have moved on from the high tube to youtube and videos which can be great.
+Yes, we have moved on from the high glass tube to youtube and videos which can be great.
 But Be Careful of the term made simple.
-We don't want to be made simple do we?
-Simplifed can be the path to mediocratized.
-Mediocracy, mediocre, which is " of only moderate quality; not very good".
+We don't actually want to be made simple do we?
+We want to retain real knowledge to access internally and independent of technology

+Simplifed or standardized can be the path to mediocratized.
+Mediocracy is mediocre, which is " of only moderate quality; not very good".

-Here's the old school test.
+Take the old school test.

 What causes the difference of velocity in a falling feather and a falling cent ?